Make money with Google Ads... just like me!

 to "research" Monroe (p.
 186) so she could do better in future sessions.

-to wonder why neither Laird nor Finkelstein wanted to take advantage of
+People might want to wonder why neither Laird nor Finkelstein wanted to

-this golden opportunity to advance the frontiers of reincarnation science.
+take advantage of this golden opportunity to advance the frontiers of

 Past life healing is powerful.
 If the person's problem comes from